Thursday, August 7, 2008

 Coaching For Success: It's The How, Not The What

 I’ve often heard the argument that “experienced” salespeople don’t need to be coached on “the how” because they are hired and paid for their existing sales skills.
-This way of thinking can lead to not only frustrated salespeople, but also average results with salespeople stuck in the “comfort zone,” unable to adapt to a dynamic, highly competitive landscape.
+This way of thinking can lead to not only frustrated salespeople, but average results with salespeople stuck in the “comfort zone,” unable to adapt to a dynamic, highly competitive landscape.

 A recent conversation I had with a Sales Manager highlights the nature of the problem and his lack of understanding of how salespeople develop, refine their skills and achieve breakthrough sales results: